 My role model is Leonardo da Vinci.
 You might ask yourself: Why?
 Leonardo da Vinci was always thinking different.
+He for example convinced some

-He for example convinced some people that flying is possible.
+He for example convinced som people that flying is possible.
 He was a great and creative creator.